Log-Averaged Mirror Prox for Fast, Large-Scale Optimal Transport in Linear Space: Deferred Proofs

-Therefore, if we can guarantee that $\|\psi\|_\infty\leq 2\|C\|_\infty$, we can guarantee that~\eqref{prob:primal_eot} and~\eqref{prob:primal_eot_pen} have the same minimizer.
+Therefore, if we can guarantee that $\|\psi^*\|_\infty\leq 2\|C\|_\infty$ for some optimal multiplier $\psi^*\in\R^m$, we can guarantee that~\eqref{prob:primal_eot} and~\eqref{prob:l1_ot_primal} have the same minimizer (unique minimizer, for $\eta>0$).
 Fortunately, we have the following bound from~\cite{linEfficiencyEntropicRegularized2022} characterizing the infinity norm of the dual multipliers.
-The proof follows~\cite{linEfficiencyEntropicRegularized2022}, however we show the argument here since our statement differs slightly from theirs.
-However, they weaken the bound with a $\log n$ term and use a common constant rather than differentiate by multiplier. \begin{lemma}[{\cite[Lemma 3]{linEfficiencyEntropicRegularized2022}}] For the dual EOT problem defined in~\eqref{prob:dual_eot_1}, there exists an optimal solution $(\varphi^\star,\psi^\star)$ such that
+The proof follows~\cite[Lemma 3]{linEfficiencyEntropicRegularized2022}, however we show the argument here since our statement differs slightly from theirs, as they use a common constant rather than providing separate bounds for $\|\varphi^*\|_\infty$ and $\|\psi^*\|_\infty$. \begin{lemma} For the dual EOT problem defined in~\eqref{def:dual_eot}, there exists an optimal solution $(\varphi^*,\psi^*)$ such that